Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: Introduction

-Next objective of the present paper is to reduce strongly the number of the BWTPM parameters by parameterizing their dependence on the collision system, centrality, energy, and on the particle type and \pt using simple formulae.
+The next objective of the present paper is to reduce strongly the number of the BWTPM parameters by parametrizing their dependence on the collision system, centrality, energy, and on the particle type and \pt using simple formulae.
 As a measure of collision centrality, the corresponding charged-particle multiplicity density at midrapidity ($\eta$ is pseudo-rapidity) \be \mch \equiv \mdNde \ee is used which serves as a good scaling variable for the comparison of hadron production mechanisms in different collision systems (see, e.g., the ALICE review paper~\cite{alic1}).
-These parameterizations increase significantly the predictive power of the model.
-In addition, we introduce another simplification of the BWTPM.
-While in Ref.~\cite{G21} it has two different functional forms for $\pt \leq 40$~GeV and $\pt > 40$~GeV, here it has the same form for any \pt.
+These parametrizations increase significantly the predictive power of the model.
+Furthermore, I propose another simplification of the BWTPM.
+While in Ref.~\cite{G21} it had two different functional forms for $\pt \leq 40$~GeV and $\pt > 40$~GeV, it now has the same form for any \pt.